Polynomial partitioning on varieties of codimension two and point-hypersurface incidences in four dimensions: Partitioning finite sets on varieties

 Let $v_{\ell_{i}}$ be the Veronese map of degree $\ell_{i}$ as in \eqref{eq:1} and set $A_{i}\subset \R^{{\ell_{i}+e\choose e}} - 1$ for the affine hull of the image of $X(\R)$ under $v_{\ell_{i}}$.
 Let $I({\iota(X(\R))})$ be the ideal of polynomials vanishing on the image under $\iota$ of the set of real points of $X$.
 By Lemma \ref{lemm:1},

 Since ${\iota(X(\R))} \subset \iota(X)$, we have that $I({\iota(X(\R))}) \supset I( \iota(X))$ and so

 We consider first the case when \eqref{eq:9} is an equality for all $i$.
-Since the affine variety $X$ is irreducible and locally set-theoretically defined at degree $\delta(X)$, the same holds for $\ov {\iota(X)}$, the Zariski closure of $\iota(X)$ in projective space.
+Since the affine variety $X$ is irreducible and partially defined at degree $\delta(X)$, the same holds for $\ov {\iota(X)}$, the Zariski closure of $\iota(X)$ in projective space.
 It follows from Proposition \ref{prop:2} and the conditions in \eqref{eq:30} that

 As in the Guth-Katz polynomial partitioning, we will inductively subdivide the set of points $\cP$.
 We start with $\cC_{0}=\{\cP\}$.
 Having constructed $\cC_{i}$ with at most $2^{i}$ sets, we apply the ham sandwich theorem to the image of these sets under the map $v_{\ell_{i}}$.
 These images lie in $A_{i}$ and, by \eqref{eq:4} and \eqref{eq:21}, this is an affine space of dimension $\ge 2^{i}$.
 Hence, there is a nonzero linear form on $A_{i}$ that bisects each of these images or, equivalently, there is a polynomial $g_{i}\in \R[x_{1},\dots, x_{d}]_{\le \ell_{i}}$ bisecting each of the sets in $\cC_{i}$.